 - – You are responsible for having a valid Wisconsin fishing license.
 They may be purchased online from the Wisconsin DNR.
 Buy License Here

-- – You are responsible for any beverages, snacks or food for the day.
-There are places on the water to stop for lunch if you desire.
+- – You are responsible for any beverages and snacks for the day.
+Full-day trips include a hot cooked lunch on the ice.

 - – Prices subject to change at anytime due to price increases of fuel, bait, etc….